Saturday, April 22, 2017

 1/4 cup quinoa

 1/4 cup honey (or maple syrup for a low FODMAPs version)

 1/4 cup butter, melted

 Preheat oven to 350 degrees.
 Grease two 12-count mini-muffin tins with cooking spray.

 In a food processor, process 1 cup of oats for until it becomes a coarse flour.
-Add the sugar, dates, raisins, flaxseed, pepitas, coconut, quinoa, chia and baking soda.
+Add the remaining oats, sugar, dates, raisins, flaxseed, pepitas, coconut, quinoa, chia and baking soda.
 Pulse until the raisins and dates are in small bits.

 Add the honey, butter, oil and vanilla and pulse until just combined.
 Divide the mixture evenly between 24 mini-muffin cups and press with your fingers to pack it down.

 Bake for 12 minutes or until golden brown.
 Let cool in pan to allow the bites to set.
 Run a butter knife around the edge if they stick slightly.
 Store in an airtight container for 4 to 5 days or freeze.